marklicata/amplifier-module-tool-github/README.md

 Instead of having 34 separate tools, all GitHub interactions go through one tool with an `operation` parameter that specifies what action to perform.

+### Operation Types: User-Level vs Repository-Specific

+Operations fall into two categories:

+**Repository-Specific Operations** (Most operations)
+- Can work across ALL configured repositories when no `repository` parameter is provided
+- Or work within a single repository when `repository` parameter is specified
+- Examples: `list_issues`, `list_pull_requests`
+- If no repositories are configured and no repository parameter provided, an error is returned

+**User-Level Operations**
+- Work across your account or organization
+- No repository parameter required
+- Examples: `list_repositories`, `create_repository`

+> **Tip**: Configure repositories in `.amplifier/settings.yaml` to enable cross-repository queries.
+For example, list all issues across your configured repos without specifying a repository parameter!

 ### Using the GitHub Tool

 All operations follow this pattern: